We've really missed meetings here in the Raleigh area.

 We've missed watching you spill out of the convention center at lunchtime to take over downtown Raleigh restaurants.
 We've missed seeing your matching name tags and your banners and shuttles picking up and dropping off...we've missed it all.

-In fact, the Raleigh Convention Center and other meeting venues are already preparing to reopen when possible.
+In fact, the Raleigh Convention Center and other meeting venues are already opening back up.

 And on top of that, the Raleigh Convention Center campus—also including the Duke Energy Center for the Performing Arts and Red Hat Amphitheater—was just Global Biorisk Advisory Council (GBAC) STAR™ facility accredited, making it the first multi-venue complex in N.C. to achieve the prestigious accreditation.
 Read more